bartekmp/osmosmjerka/README.md

 ![Osmosmjerka game](docs/assets/osmosmjerka-game.gif)

 ## How it works
-Osmosmjerka consists of three layers - a frontend app in [React](https://react.dev/), a [FastAPI](https://fastapi.tiangolo.com/)-based HTTP server and a [SQLite](https://sqlite.org/) database.
+Osmosmjerka consists of three layers - a frontend app in [React](https://react.dev/), a [Flask](https://flask.palletsprojects.com/en/stable/)-based HTTP server and a [PostgreSQL](https://www.postgresql.org/) database.
 The web app communicates with the server, which pulls data from the database and returns it via HTTP requests to the frontend.
-The database consists of a single table called `words`, with three columns: `categories`, `word`, and `translation`.
+The database so far is expected to have a single table called `words`, which consists of three self-explaining columns `categories`, `word` and `translation`.
-You can provide your own sets of words either by inserting them directly to the database (under `db/words.db` path) or using the *Upload Words* functionality on the admin page.
-The supported file formats are `.txt` and `.csv`, with the expected format: `<categories>;<word>;<translation>`.
+You need to provide your own sets of words, either by inserting them directly to the database or use the *Upload Words* functionality on the admin page.
+The supported file formats are `.txt` and `.csv`, and the expected single-line format is `<categories>;<word>;<translation>`.
-Words should have at least 3 characters to ensure playability - shorter words are automatically filtered out by the API.
+The words should have at least 3 characters, since less is going to make the hell of a game to find in a grid, however, the API will filter them out automatically.

 ## The game
 The player needs to find a words shown on the word list in the displayed grid.
 The words can be found vertically, horizontally, diagonally and with the reversed order of letters.